morben09/latex-macro-doc/Readme.txt

 - Make sure you have read and write permissions in your working directory.
 - The script will create a folder named as your desired filename in your working directory where all the needed files will be put in.
 	-> Therefore it is possible to simply store all of your .sty files in one directory and create pdfs as you need them.
+- Tab completion is available for quickly choosing the .sty files to include.